atinm/clover-online-orders/readme.txt

 7. An other example of menu

 == Changelog ==
+= 1.2.7 =
+* Added two new store interfaces
+* Store interface 3 has a beautiful interface that allows images to be uploaded for items in a vertical format
+* Store interface 4 is an elegant interface that is great for restaurants or any business that wants a vertical format that may only want to upload images for categories.
+If the items you are uploading are very similar to the category images, then you can just upload a category image to cover all of the individual items.
+It also allows you to upload images for items in case the individual items are different from the category image
+* Created a new setting called checkout settings
+* Moved “Login to Checkout” from Store settings to Checkout settings
+* Moved “Payment Options" from Store settings to Checkout settings
+* Moved “Coupons” from Store settings to Checkout settings
+* Moved “Tips” from Store settings to Checkout settings
+* Moved “Thank You Page” forwarding from Store settings to Checkout Settings
+* Ability to charge service fees on all order types; both percentage and a flat fee
+* Ability to charge delivery fees based on percentage of subtotal
+* Ability to change the name of the delivery fee and how it appears on the receipt
+* Fixed issue when order type was saved not to show delivery address, it would show delivery address
+* Ability to choose more than 1 quantity of the same modifier
+* Customer is notified in real time if they exceed the maximum modifier selection
+* Ability to hide special instructions on the checkout page
+* Ability to add additional text in the description fields
+* Changed “Pay in cash” to “Pay at location”
+* Ability to manually enter a radius without having to draw a zone
+* Improved image layout and upload quality
+* Improved the add to cart button (shortcode) for individual items
+* Ability to choose different scheduled order times for delivery and pickup

 = 1.2.6 =
 * Added a new feature called coupon codes
 * Fixed issue where duplicate cart pages were being created